xoxco/node-slack/readme.md

 ```

-Get your custom domain and token from Slack.
+Get your hook_url from the Slack Incoming Webhooks Integration page.

-Domain is the first part of your <domain>.slack.com.

-Token is provided on the integration setup page.

 ```
 var Slack = require('node-slack');